Score Media

 Score Media Inc. was a Canadian media company.
-Partially owned by Alliance Atlantis and later Canwest, its main asset was The Score, a national specialty television service providing sports news, information, highlights, live events, and other sports-related entertainment programming.
+Its main asset was The Score, a national specialty television service providing sports news, information, highlights, live events, and other sports-related entertainment programming.
 The company also owned closed captioning service Voice to Visual Inc., and mixed martial arts promotion The Score Fighting Series.

-Prior to October 19, 2012, the company also owned a 20% stake in mobile and web development firm NuLayer, and various interactive properties including ScoreMobile, ScoreMobile FC, SportsTap and TheScore.ca.
-These properties are now owned by theScore Inc. The company also previously owned and operated The Score Satellite Radio; a satellite radio network available across North America on Sirius Satellite Radio.
-The station shut down on September 1, 2011.
+Prior to October 19, 2012, the company also owned a 20% stake in mobile and web development firm NuLayer, and various digital properties including ScoreMobile, ScoreMobile FC, SportsTap and TheScore.ca.
+The company also previously owned and operated The Score Satellite Radio on Sirius Satellite Radio (which shut down on September 1, 2011), and stakes in the LGBTQ+ specialty channel OUTtv.

-The company was founded in 1997 as Headline Media Group Inc. by Shaw Communications and Levy family.
-Shaw Media was spun off to form Corus Entertainment in September 1999 and sold 48% stake to Alliance Atlantis the following month.
-In February 2005, it changed its name to Score Media Inc. AAC's stake was acquired by Canwest in 2007.
+Canwest held a nearly 48% stake in the company that had originally been acquired by Alliance Atlantis, and sold in 2009 amid its financial issues.
+In October 2012, Score Media announced its intent to sell its television business to Rogers Media, owner of the Sportsnet networks.
+It concurrently spun off its digital assets as the new company theScore Inc. (now Score Media and Gaming), which was acquired by Penn Entertainment in 2021.